-Ans.
-TDS stands for Tax Deducted at Source (TDS).
-As per section 51, this provision is meant for Government and Government undertakings and other notified entities making contractual payments where total value of such supply under a contract exceeds Rs.
+Ans: TDS stands for Tax Deducted at Source (TDS).
+As per section 51, this provision is meant for Government and Government undertakings and other notified entities making contractual payments where total value o f such supply under a contract exceeds Rs.
 2.5 Lakhs to suppliers.
-While making any payments under such contracts, the concerned Government/authority shall deduct 1% of the total payment made and remit it into the appropriate GST account.
+While making any payments under such contracts, the concerned Government/authority shall deduct 2% of the total payment made (1% under each Act and 2% in case of IGST) and remit it into the appropriate GST account.

 1. Such deductors needs to get compulsorily registered under section 24 of the CGST/SGST Act.

 2. They need to remit such TDS collected by the 10th day of the month succeeding the month in which TDS was collected and reported in GSTR 7.